zycalice/notes/docs/machine_learning.md

 * In general, we can have multiple predictor variables in a logistic regression model.
 * logit(p) = log(odds) = log(p/q) = a + bX, where q=1-b for binary classification
 * b = log(odds_p) – log(odds_q)
 * Logistic regression is not great for multi-class classification.
-Try QDA instead.
+Try LDA/QDA instead.

 I have written a logistic regression algorithm below:
 ```